 This light typically uses a symbol of an old-style oil can with a drop of oil dripping from its spout.

-Low oil level warning light: Your engine also requires a sufficient amount of oil.
-The low engine oil level warning light is usually linked to a float inside the oil pan.
-When the level gets lower than it should, an electrical switch inside the float will trigger the low oil level indicator.
-This may be a light on the dashboard or, on some vehicles, a message that appears in the driver information center.
+Your engine requires a sufficient amount of oil to function properly.
+The low engine oil level warning light is usually linked to a float that’s located inside the oil pan.
+When the level gets lower than it should, an electrical switch inside the float will trigger the low oil level indicator to come on.

 The low oil level warning light is similar to the low oil pressure warning light.
 In addition to the oil can symbol, there may be a wavy or jagged line underneath.

-Note: In some cars, oil pressure and oil level are monitored by two separate warning lights.
+In some cars, oil pressure and oil level are monitored by two separate warning lights.
 In others, both functions are combined into one warning light.
 Check your owner’s manual to verify how your warning lights are set up.

+An illuminated oil warning light might make you nervous, but knowing the meaning can help you know what kind of service you need.
 Here are some of the reasons your oil warning lights are lit up.

 If you haven’t checked your oil in a while, or if something is causing your engine to leak or burn oil, the level can drop to the point where the pump is sending out air along with whatever oil remains.
 This isn’t the “minimum” or “add” mark on the dipstick — this is way below that.
 An inadequate amount of oil can cause a loss of oil pressure and can trigger either or both of your oil warning lights.

-Solutions: Pull over and turn off your engine immediately.
-Let your vehicle sit for about five minutes, so that the oil can drain back into the oil pan.
+Pull over and turn off your engine immediately.
+Let your vehicle sit for about five minutes so that the oil can drain back into the oil pan.
 Check your oil level.
 If it’s low, add fresh oil until it reads full.
 Check your owner’s manual for the correct oil to use.
 Start your engine and let it idle for a minute.
 If the lights go out, you have solved the problem.
 If they stay on, turn off the engine and call your mechanic.
 You shouldn’t drive the vehicle until it has been repaired.